Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 **Prerequisites:** Warrior or Expert Group
 **Repeatable:** Yes, you must choose a different Spell list each time you pick this feat.

 You learn how to wield both spells and weapons effectively.
-Choose between Paladin or Ranger.
+Choose between a Paladin or a Ranger spell list.

 - **Weapon Training**

     You gain Proficiency with Martial Weapons that lacks the :weapon-prop-heavy: **Heavy**, :weapon-prop-reach: **Reach** and, :weapon-prop-two-handed: **Two-handed** properties.

 - **1st-Level Spell**

     Choose two 1st-level Spell from the class’ spell list.
 You always have that Spell prepared.
 You can cast it once without a Spell Slot, and you regain the ability to cast it in that way when you finish a Long Rest.
 You can also cast the Spell using any Spell Slots you have.

     Intelligence, Wisdom, or Charisma is your spellcasting ability for these Spells (choose when you select this Feat).